sreekancherla/stata-programs/README.md

 # stata-programs
-commonly used programs for server upload
+commonly used programs for server upload.

+dev branch: error notices, documentation, etc to be updated later on